DragonSenses/Curiosity/Rust/ch-3/ch03-01-variables-and-mutability.md

    - Although variables are immutable by default, you can make them mutable by adding `mut` before the variable name.
    - Indicating mutability with `mut` clarifies intent for future readers of the code.

-For example, let’s change *src/main.rs* to the following:
+For example, let's change *src/main.rs* to the following:

 **Filename**: `src/main.rs`